tngzng/follow_4_follow/README.md

 # follow_4_follow
 A chron job using GitHub Workflows to maintain one-to-one follower relationships on Instagram.

+## why?
+Instagram can be draining.
+I've found myself spending hours scrolling through brand and influencer content that doesn't nourish me in any meaningful way.
+This script attempts to remedy part of that problem, by only maintaining follow 4 follow relationships (two-way relationships that resemble Facebook friends rather than Twitter followers).
+This changes an Instagram feed from an endless scroll of peripheral content, to a short and sweet summary of people you actually know and care about.

 ## local usage
 1. install dependencies